 How often do you eat dinner together as a family?
 If yours is like many American families, probably not often.
 Beyond the obvious social benefits, it’s important to keep in mind that gathering your clan around the table as often as possible can offer appreciable health benefits.
 Research shows that children who eat three or more meals a week with their families are 12 percent less likely to be overweight, 20 percent less likely to eat unhealthy foods, 24 percent more likely to eat healthy foods like fruits and vegetables, and 35 percent less likely to engage in disordered eating behaviors than those in families that ate few or no meals together.
 Furthermore, families who dine at home rather than eating out generally consume 500 fewer calories per meal than they would eating a similar meal in a restaurant — a boon to maintaining a healthy weight.
 Follow these tips to help make your family mealtimes a priority — and a pleasure:

 a weekly mealtime schedule and menu.
-With everyone’s varied schedules, gathering your family for any meal may be challenging, but setting a regular time for dinner can make it easier for family members to be there.
+With everyone’s varied schedules, gathering your family for any meal may be challenging, but setting a regular time for dinner can make it easier for family members to plan ahead and be there.
 Additionally, creating a weekly meal plan can both simplify meal preparation and generate enthusiasm for the